The Trojan Women: Modern treatments and adaptations

+Radio

+An adaptation of the play was broadcast on the Blue Network series Great Plays on October 16, 1938, with Blanche Yurka and Selena Royle.

+The Columbia Workshop broadcast an adaptation of the play by John Houseman based on the Edith Hamilton translation on December 8, 1940, on the Columbia Broadcasting System.

+On 21 May 2023, BBC Radio 3 broadcast The Women of Troy, a "contemporary set re-imagining" of Euripides' play by Linda Marshall Griffiths directed by Nadia Molinari, with Maxine Peake as Hecuba, Sade Malone as Cassandra, Anneika Rose as Andromache and Ntombizodwa Ndlovu as Helen.
+In this version, "the chorus of women are led by a female journalist Sappho (played by Christine Bottomley) and the other voices are those of the women all over the city who are recording and broadcasting their testimonies on social media so that the world can witness what is happening to them."

 Film

 The Mexican film Las Troyanas (1963) directed by Sergio Véjar, adapted by writer Miguel Angel Garibay and Véjar, is faithful to the Greek text and setting.

 Cypriot-Greek director Michael Cacoyannis used Euripides' play (in the famous Edith Hamilton translation) as the basis for his 1971 film The Trojan Women.
-The movie starred American actress Katharine Hepburn as Hecuba, British actors Vanessa Redgrave and Brian Blessed as Andromache and Talthybius, French-Canadian actress Geneviève Bujold as Cassandra, Greek actress Irene Papas as Helen, and Northern Ireland-born Patrick Magee as Menelaus.
+The movie starred American actress Katharine Hepburn as Hecuba, British actors Vanessa Redgrave as Andromache and Brian Blessed as Talthybius, French-Canadian actress Geneviève Bujold as Cassandra, Greek actress Irene Papas as Helen, and Northern Ireland-born Patrick Magee as Menelaus.

 Novel

 Sheri Tepper wove The Trojan Women into her 1988 feminist science fiction novel The Gate to Women's Country.